PasinduDiss/MyRestservice/README.md

 scripts/build.sh
 ```

-The script test.sh can be used to run the handler functions without deploying
-the service, testing can be invoked by:
+The script test.sh can be used to run the unit tests as well as the live tests, testing can be invoked by:

 ```
 scripts/test.sh

+Windows :

+Deployment have not been tested on windows operating system.

 How to invoke REST calls